mirelaminkova/src-component-galaxy/README.md

 Galaxy is configured such that members of the CO that are in the SRAM workspace admin group (`src_co_admin`) will be Galaxy administrator when logging in via SSH (`sudo` will require entering the user's SRAM TOTP).
 Other users are normal users.

+Note: only members of the `src_co_admin` group are given permission to install tools on the Galaxy instance.

 ### Logging in via SSH

 The Galaxy VM will be accessible via SSH for users in the Collaborative Organization.
 However, only users in the CO admin group